karlWenninger/tic-tac-toe/README.md

 ## Tic-Tac-Toe

-A Tic-Tac-Toe game with a twist: play against 'oppoenents' Albert Einstein or Donald Trump.
-Einstein is unbeateable—he wins or you tie.
+A Tic-Tac-Toe game with a twist: play against 'opponents' Albert Einstein or Donald Trump.
+Einstein is unbeatable—he wins or you tie.
 The Trump 'player' switches between the unbeatable algorithm and completely random moves.
 As a result Trump is erratic and unpredictable.
-If he doesn't win he may try to rig the results...
+Funny things happen If he doesn't win...

 ## Built With